yldio/yld.io/README.md

   yarn develop
 ```

-In order to access the development branch on contentful during development set the environment variable `ENV` to `'dev'`.
+In order to access the development branch on contentful during development set the environment variable `ENV` to `'dev'`

 ```bash
 ENV=dev yarn develop